 The Ecology Centre at Kinghorn Loch

-Watch our amazing new video Changing The Future
+Watch our video Changing The Future

 In July 2014, The Ecology Centre purchased 5 acres of land on the eastern shore of Kinghorn Loch in Fife.
 For the 15 years previously, we had operated from nearby Craigencalt Farm until the lease came to an end.
 By February 2015, plans and funding were in place for a new building thanks to the support of the Big Lottery, The Robertson Trust, Fife Council and others.
 Building work was completed in September 2015.